1. Identifying Your Computer:

 - Name your operating system as “FreeBSD”, then select FreeBSD from the dropdown menu as well as the version (32 or 64 bit).

 - The program will then guide you through hard disk setup.
 The default settings work perfectly for FreeBSD.
-However, if you plan on installing a large number of applications or a desktop environment through FreeBSD, allocating 10GB+ of disk space is recommended.
-This can be adjusted later and 6GB should be plenty of room for the average user.
+However, if you plan on installing a large number of applications or a desktop environment through FreeBSD, allocating 15GB+ of disk space is recommended.
+This can be adjusted later and the default settings should be plenty of room for the average user.

 - After the hard disk has been configured, boot up the operating system with the “Start” button.
 VirtualBox will start up a virtual machine and ask for a virtual optical disk file.
 This will be the .iso file that you downloaded through the FreeBSD website.
 Navigate to this file by clicking the small file symbol next to the drop-down menu.
 Once selected, the booting process will continue and the FreeBSD installer will start.